Molendinar

 Molendinar has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
+AreaSearch has identified 16 projects likely to impact the area.
 Key projects include Foxwell Day Hospital & Health Precinct, Costco Wholesale Coomera, Westfield Coomera Shopping Centre, and Griffith University Gold Coast Campus Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.